By Dr Oliver Tearle (Loughborough University)

 This second sentence, ‘He wondered what the cat wanted’, is a simple statement or summary of Bob’s thought.
 We might report this slightly differently, as follows:

 Bob looked at his cat, Dribbles, who was meowing at him.
-What did the cat want? he wondered.
+What does the cat want? he wondered.

 Here, in that second sentence, rather than simply summarising Bob’s thought, we have it framed as the question Bob would have ‘asked’ to himself, in his mind.
 We know this is Bob’s thought because we have the helpful tag provided: ‘he wondered’.
 But what if we removed that tag, so that the thought was, as it were, floating free of the narrator?